ascourtas/angiogenesis-abm/README.md

 # angiogenesis-abm

-The purpose of this project is to model angiogenesis in the retinopathy using an agent-based model (ABM).
+The purpose of this project is to model angiogenesis in retinopathy using an agent-based model (ABM).